Lugriz/ng-error-message/README.md

 ## Reason

-When developing a form, it's common to validate each input and display the errors when there are.
-However, it's tediuos write a tag for each error, something like this:
+When developing a form, it's common to validate each input and display the errors when they exist.
+However, it's tediuos to write a tag for each error, something like this:

 ```html
 <div *ngIf="form.get('email').hasError('required')">